Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Introduction

-\item \textbf{Formulation of Multi-objective Optimization Problem}: An integrated communication, sensing, and energy efficiency multi-objective optimization problem (CSEMOP) is formulated, which aims at maximizing the communication rate of users and the sensing rate of the target while minimizing the UAV propulsion energy consumption by jointly optimizing the BS active beamforming matrix, IRS phase shifts, the flight velocity and angle of the UAV.
-Notably, the formulated CSEMOP is a non-convex dynamic optimization problem, which makes traditional optimization algorithms limited in solving the problem. \item \textbf{GenAI-enabled DRL Algorithm}: We first transform the formulated CSEMOP into a Markov decision process (MDP), and then propose a diffusion model-based deep deterministic policy gradient (GDMDDPG) algorithm, which is a GenAI-enabled DRL algorithm to solve the problem.
+\item \textbf{Formulation of Multi-objective Optimization Problem}: We formulate a multi-objective optimization problem to maximize the communication rate of users and the beampattern gain of the target while minimizing the UAV propulsion energy consumption through joint optimization of the BS active beamforming matrix, IRS phase shifts, UAV flight velocity, and UAV flight angle.
+Notably, the formulated optimization problem is a non-convex dynamic optimization problem, which limits traditional optimization algorithms in solving the problem. \item \textbf{GenAI-enabled DRL Algorithm}: We first transform the formulated optimization problem into a Markov decision process (MDP), and then propose a generative diffusion model-based deep deterministic policy gradient (GDMDDPG) algorithm, which is a GenAI-enabled DRL algorithm to solve the problem.
 Specifically, the diffusion model-based actor network integrates the analytical and generative capabilities of the diffusion model, enhancing both environment state analysis and action generation of the algorithm.
 Moreover, the noise perturbation mechanism introduces stochasticity to overcome policy stagnation and foster exploration within the action space.
-Meanwhile, the RPER mechanism combines recent experience emphasis (ERE) and prioritized experience replay (PER) to dynamically select high-value recent experiences during network updates, which accelerates learning process of the algorithm. \item \textbf{Simulation and Analysis}: Simulation results validate the effectiveness of the proposed GenAI-enabled DRL algorithm.
-Specifically, the proposed algorithm exhibits superior performance across various simulation settings compared to the three deployment methods and two other DRL benchmark algorithms, particularly achieving enhanced communication and sensing performance even under lower UAV energy consumption.
-Moreover, we perform a simulation analysis of the proposed algorithm across various UAV initial locations to further validate its robustness. \end{itemize}
+Meanwhile, the recent prioritized experience replay (RPER) mechanism combines recent experience emphasis (ERE) and prioritized experience replay (PER) to dynamically select high-value recent experiences during network updates, which accelerates the learning process of the algorithm. \item \textbf{Simulation and Analysis}: Simulation results highlight the advantages of the proposed GenAI-enabled DRL approach.
+In particular, it significantly outperforms three deployment strategies and two representative DRL baselines across diverse simulation scenarios, achieving enhanced communication and sensing performance with lower UAV energy consumption.
+Moreover, we perform a simulation analysis of the proposed algorithm across various initial UAV locations to further validate its robustness. \end{itemize}

 The organization of this paper is as follows: Section~\ref{sec: Related Work} introduces the related work.
 Section~\ref{sec: System Model and Problem Formulation} presents the system model.
 Section~\ref{sec: Problem Analyses} formulates and analyzes the optimization problem.
 Section~\ref{section: Proposed Algorithm} provides the proposed GenAI-enabled DRL algorithm.
 Section~\ref{sec: Simulations} conducts the simulations.
 Finally, the paper is summarized in Section~\ref{sec: Conclusion}.